The Princess Diaries (film): Critical response

 The Princess Diaries received mixed reviews from film critics upon release.
-Review aggregator Rotten Tomatoes reports that 49% of 118 critics surveyed reviewed the film positively, with an average rating of 5.3/10.
+Review aggregator Rotten Tomatoes reports that 50% of 120 critics surveyed reviewed the film positively, with an average rating of 5.9/10.
 The website's critical consensus reads, "A charming, if familiar, makeover movie for young teenage girls".
-Metacritic assigned the film a weighted score of 52 based on 27 reviews, indicating "Mixed or average reviews".
+Metacritic assigned the film a weighted score of 52 based on 27 reviews, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Ed Park, writing for The Village Voice, reviewed the film as "a modest, enjoyable fairy tale that easily outcharms its animated stablemates of the past decade", the success of which he attributed to Hathaway and Andrews' performances.
 Calling The Princess Diaries "an ideal family film", Kevin Thomas of the Los Angeles Times commended Marshall's ability to "mak[e] make-believe seem real" while describing Wendkos' screenplay as "skillfully adapted" and praising Andrews's performance.
 Film critic Lisa Schwarzbaum commended Marshall for directing the film and its large cast "with avuncular affection and, by his standards, a minimum of court jestering", highlighting Andrews and Oh's contributions.

-Anne Hathaway's performance (her first film role) as Mia Thermopolis was acclaimed by film critics, who cited her comic timing as an asset to the film.
+Anne Hathaway's performance (her first film role) was acclaimed by critics, who cited her comic timing as an asset to the film.

-Film critic Mick LaSalle declared The Princess Diaries Marshall's best film and Andrews' best work in years, praising her sense of humor.
+Film critic Mick LaSalle declared The Princess Diaries Marshall's best film and Andrews' finest work in years.
 The Washington Post's Michael O'Sullivan said the film has enough material to entertain older audiences, despite its target demographic.
-Robert Koehler of Variety and The Globe and Mail's Liam Lacey criticized the film for wasting the book's comedic opportunities by focusing on Mia's school and romantic relationships at the expense of her grandmother's training, but considered Andrews perfectly cast.
+Robert Koehler of Variety and The Globe and Mail's Liam Lacey criticized the film for squandering the book's comedic potential by focusing on Mia's school and romantic relationships at the expense of her grandmother's training, but considered Andrews perfectly cast.
 Loren King of the Chicago Tribune praised the cast's chemistry and Andrews' performance in particular.
-Branding the film "a surprisingly sophisticated comedy" that avoids common teen tropes, Asher Price, reviewing for The Denver Post, enjoyed the training sequences but felt Mia's confidence is drawn solely from her physical transformation, describing the latter as "The only disturbing part of the film".
+Branding the film "a surprisingly sophisticated comedy" that avoids common teen tropes, Asher Price of The Denver Post enjoyed the training sequences but found the impact Mia's physical transformation has on her confidence disturbing.